kyma-project/kyma/docs/04-operation-guides/security/sec-02-authorization-in-kyma.md

 ## User-to-service authorization

-Kyma uses a custom [API Gateway](../../01-overview/api-exposure/apix-01-api-gateway.md) component that is built on top of [ORY Oathkeeper](https://www.ory.sh/oathkeeper/docs/).
-The API Gateway allows exposing user applications within the Kyma environment and secures them if necessary.
+You can install the [API Gateway module](https://kyma-project.io/#/api-gateway/user/README) that is built on top of [Ory Oathkeeper](https://www.ory.sh/oathkeeper/docs/).
+It allows exposing user applications within the Kyma environment and secures them if necessary.